Chilliwack Cultural Centre

 The Chilliwack Cultural Centre is a performing arts venue located in downtown Chilliwack, one hour east of Vancouver, British Columbia, Canada.
 The $22 million cultural facility celebrated its grand opening on September 25, 2010, with a concert by Lisa Howard, Jason Graae, David Burnham, Jessica Hendy, and Scott Coulter.

 The facility is located on City-owned land at The Landing, adjacent to existing sports and recreation facilities, as well as the Chilliwack Coliseum, and took two years to build.

 Events

-In addition to the resident theatre company, the Players Guild, the venue has hosted other concerts and events, including Mickey Rooney, The Rankin Sisters, Nazereth, April Wine and Outerbridge: Magical Moments in Time.
+In addition to the resident theatre company, the Players Guild, the venue has hosted other concerts and events, including Mickey Rooney, The Rankin Sisters, Nazareth, April Wine and Outerbridge: Magical Moments in Time.